calliope-project/calliope/docs/custom_math/syntax.md

 ??? examples

-    - If you want to apply a constraint for `storage` technologies if the configuration option `cyclic_storage` is activated and it is the last timestep of the series: `parent=storage and config.cyclic_storage=True and timesteps=get_val_at_index(dim=timesteps, idx=-1)`.
+    - If you want to apply a constraint for `storage` technologies if the configuration option `cyclic_storage` is activated and it is the last timestep of the series: `base_tech=storage and config.cyclic_storage=True and timesteps=get_val_at_index(dim=timesteps, idx=-1)`.
-    - If you want to create a decision variable for the input carriers of conversion technologies: `carrier_in and parent=conversion`
+    - If you want to create a decision variable for the input carriers of conversion technologies: `carrier_in and base_tech=conversion`
     - If you want to apply a constraint if the parameter `source_unit` is `energy_per_area` or the parameter `area_use_per_flow_cap` is defined: `source_unit=energy_per_area or area_use_per_flow_cap`.
     - If you want to apply a constraint if the parameter `flow_out_eff` is less than or equal to 0.5 and `source_use` has been defined, or `flow_out_eff` is greater than 0.9 and `source_use` has not been defined: `(flow_out_eff<=0.5 and source_use) or (flow_out_eff>0.9 and not source_use)`.